newatoms/beta/projects/automation/post.md

 It is speculated on the internet that Einstein once wrote:

-> ”Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+> Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.

 Regardless of who wrote this, we have all experienced its truth when we've had to do things we were bad at.
 We have experienced it at school, at our first jobs and probably in all aspects of life.